dfinity/portal/docs/developer-docs/setup/quickstart.md

 ## Resources

-For a more comprehensive series of tutorials on developing on the IC, check out the [developer journey series](../../tutorials/developer-journey/index.md).
+For a more comprehensive series of tutorials on developing on ICP, check out the [developer journey series](../../tutorials/developer-journey/index.md).